cscott/mediawiki-extensions-Collection-OfflineContentGenerator/README.md

 ## Logging
 This software uses the winston logging framework.
 By default the framework only logs to the system console.
-To add additional log transports and make it useful; in the config file add lines like:
+To add additional log transports and make it useful, in the config file add lines like:

 ```
 logger.add( require( 'winston-posix-syslog' ).PosixSyslog, {} );